 - 1. Make login mechanisms and policies a property of the environment the web application is deployed in. - 2.
-Be able to use the same login session to represent a user to all the applications that he or she accesses. - 3.
+Be able to use the same login session to represent a user to all the applications that are accessed. - 3.
 Require re-authentication of users only when a security policy domain boundary has been crossed.